ITU-BDSA-GROUP2/Chirp/docs/Report.md

 ## Architecture — In the small

+The illustration below illustrates an onion diagram of our "Chirp!" application.

 <p align="center">
   <img src="Pictures/onion.drawio%20(3).png" alt = "Onion diagram of the program" />
 </p>

 ## Architecture of deployed application

+The illustration below illustrates the architecture of our deployed "Chirp!" application.

 <p align="center">
   <img src="Pictures/DeployedArcitecture.png" alt = "Illustration of deployed architecture" />